-Presto executes SQL statements and turns these statements into queries that are executed across a distributed cluster of coordinator and workers.
+The Presto query engine executes SQL statements and turns these statements into queries that are executed across a distributed cluster of coordinator and workers.

 Statement: When Presto parses a statement, it converts it into a query and creates a distributed query plan which is then realized as a series of interconnected stages running on Presto workers.

 Stage: When Presto executes a query, it does so by breaking up the execution into a hierarchy of stages.